AI tax research for Claude & ChatGPT

 Yes, on the Pro+ plan. taxmcp.io indexes 49,000+ United States Tax Court opinions dating back to 1942, both regular (T.C.) and memorandum (T.C.
 Memo.) decisions.
 You can pull the full text of an opinion by citation or case name, then check its citation history against a graph of 500,000+ links between opinions to see how often it has been cited since.
 This reflects citation activity, not a Shepard’s-style validity check, so always confirm an opinion is still good law before relying on it.

-taxmcp.io indexes five core federal tax source types: the full Internal Revenue Code (Title 26), Treasury Regulations, 27 IRS Publications, IRS Notices from 2003 to present, and Revenue Rulings from 2019 to present.
+taxmcp.io indexes five core federal tax source types: the full Internal Revenue Code (Title 26), Treasury Regulations, 29 IRS Publications, IRS Notices from 2003 to present, and Revenue Rulings and Revenue Procedures from 2019 to present.
 The Pro+ plan adds 49,000+ United States Tax Court opinions (case law dating back to 1942) and state tax codes.
 All sources are searchable from a single query.

 Legacy platforms like Thomson Reuters Checkpoint and CCH IntelliConnect charge thousands per seat per year for web portal access, and their AI layers like CoCounsel Tax sit on top of those subscriptions. taxmcp.io starts free, is $9/month for unlimited federal research, and $29/month with Tax Court case law and state tax codes included.
 It works inside the AI tools you already use (Claude, ChatGPT) and every result links directly to authoritative government sources.

-Yes. taxmcp.io provides an MCP server that connects directly to Claude Desktop and ChatGPT.
-Install with a single command and your AI assistant gains access to real tax authorities.
-It also works with any other MCP-compatible client.
+Yes. taxmcp.io provides an MCP server that connects to Claude and ChatGPT through their connector settings.
+It also works with other MCP-compatible clients.

 Not yet.
 We're focused on delivering the best MCP experience first.
 A REST API is on our roadmap.
 If you have a specific use case, reach out and we'll keep you posted.

 The free plan includes 20 searches per day with access to the Internal Revenue Code.
-It works with Claude Desktop and ChatGPT, and every result includes real citations.
+It works with Claude Desktop and ChatGPT, and results include links to the underlying sources.
 Upgrade to Pro ($9/month) for unlimited searches across all five federal source types, or Pro+ ($29/month) to add Tax Court case law and state tax codes.

 From the Blog